ahirner/ethereum/dapps/etherstarter/README.md

 ### Visit `http://localhost:3000`

-Remember to recompile `etherstart_create.html_template` by `tools/mkcreate` on changes to create part.
+Remember to recompile `etherstart_create.html_template` by `tools/mkcreate` after changes to that file.